plumvillage/plumvillageapp-docs/docs/local-development-setup.md

 - Starts Android emulator automatically
 - Will also run on a real device if connected and paired for development

+### Pointing app to emulators

+- Start firestore and auth emulators.
+Refer [plumvillage-firebase repo](https://github.com/plumvillage/plumvillage-firebase).

+- `yarn start:dev`

+- In a new terminal, `yarn ios` or `yarn android`.

 ## Troubleshooting